charlesxucheng/aws-study-notes/vpc.md

 **DNS Firewall** allows you to define domain name filtering rules in rule groups that you associate with your VPCs.

 **AWS PrivateLink** establishes private connectivity between virtual private clouds (VPC) and supported AWS services, services hosted by other AWS accounts, and supported AWS Marketplace services.
 To use AWS PrivateLink, create a VPC endpoint in your VPC, specifying the name of the service and a subnet.
 This creates an elastic network interface in the subnet that serves as an entry point for traffic destined to the service.

+## Interface Endpoint vs Gateway Endpoint

+Interface Endpoint:
+- ENI with a private IP
+- Use DNS entries to redirect traffic
+- For API Gateway, CFN, Cloudwatch, etc.
+- Can connect to PrivateLink powered services
+- Can have security groups

+Gateway Endpoint:
+- A gateway that is a target for a specific route
+- Use prefix lists in the route table to redirect traffic
+- For S3, DynamoDB,etc
+- Can have VCP endpoint policies

 ## Gateway Route Table
 A route table can be associated with internet gateways or virtual private gateways.